-It is our great joy today to install Rich Thompson, who has been duly elected by the communicant members of this congregation, to serve as a Ruling Elder in this church; and to install Bill Jeffries, who also has been duly elected by the communicant members of this congregation, to serve as a Deacon in this church.
+It is our great joy today to install one man, who has been duly elected by the members of this congregation, into the office of Ruling Elder.

-The church is a living community of people redeemed by Jesus Christ, and their children.
-No one is more visible to the watching world than those who are in leadership in the church.
-They are the ones to whom the world will point as examples of what Christians represent.
+The church is a living community of people redeemed by Jesus Christ.
+No one is more visible to the watching world than those who are in leadership over the church.
+They are the ones the world will point to as examples of what Christians represent.

-We have seen in past years how some highly visible but disreputable men can tarnish the reputation of the entire church.
+We've seen in past years how a handful of highly visible but disreputable men can tarnish the reputation of the entire church.
 Who can say whether some of these people are even genuine believers?
-Satan commonly sows weeds (false believers) among the wheat (true believers; cf. Matthew 13:24-30; 36-43).
+Satan commonly sows weeds (false believers) among the wheat (true believers; Matthew 13:24-30; 36-43).